dmwm/DAS/doc/sphinx/architecture.rst

    - cache server
    - client web server

-Last two components, cache and client servers, are optional.
+The last two components, cache and client servers, are optional.
-The code itself can work without cache/client servers by using CLI tool which uses core librarys.
-But their existence allow to introduce DAS pre-fetch strategies, DAS robots, which can significantly improve responsiveness of the system and add multi-user support into DAS.
+The code itself can work without cache/client servers with the CLI tool which uses core libraries.
+But their existence allows the introduction of DAS pre-fetch strategies, DAS robots, which can significantly improve responsiveness of the system and add multi-user support into DAS.
 The following picture represents current DAS architecture:

 .. figure::  _images/das_architecture.png
    :align:   center

-It consists of DAS web server with RESTful interface, DAS cache server, DAS Analytics/Mapping/Cache DBs and optional DAS robots (for queries pre-fetching).
-The DAS cache server utilizes threading technologies to consume and work on several requests at the same time.
+It consists of DAS web server with RESTful interface, DAS cache server, DAS Analytics/Mapping/Cache DBs and DAS robots (for pre-fetching queries).
+The DAS cache server uses multithreading to consume and work on several user requests at the same time.
-All queries are written to DAS Analytics DB.
-A mapping between data-service notations and DAS is stored in DAS Mapping DB.
+All queries are written to the DAS Analytics DB.
+A mapping between data-service and DAS notations is stored in the DAS Mapping DB.
 Communication with end-users is done via set of REST calls.
-User can pose GET/POST/DELETE requests to get/request or delete data in DAS, respectively.
-Below we outline all steps in DAS workflow:
+User can make GET/POST/DELETE requests to fetch or delete data in DAS, respectively.
+The DAS workflow can be summarised as:

-- DAS cache-server receives query from the client (either DAS web server or DAS CLI)
+- DAS cache-server receives a query from the client (either DAS web server or DAS CLI)
-- It parses input query and extract information about selection key(s) and condition(s) and maps them to corresponding data-services
+- The input query is parsed and the selection key(s) and condition(s) identified and mapped to the appropriate data-services
-- It records query into DAS Analytics DB
+- The query is added to the DAS Analytics DB
-- It checks DAS cache for existing data
+- The DAS cache is checked for existing data

-  - if not available:
+  - if available

-    - it submits request to necessary data-services
+    - Data is retrieved from the cache

+  - otherwise:

+    - The necessary data services are queried
-    - It transform data-service output into DAS records and store them into DAS cache
+    - The results are parsed, transformed and inserted into the DAS cache
-    - it return DAS document with message that data is requested
+    - The user receives a message that the data is being located

-  - if data is available in DAS cache

-    - It retrieves data from DAS cache and return them to the client
+- The data is formatted and returned to the user

-For more information please use
+For more information please see the
 :ref:`DAS workflow <das_workflow>` page.
-The DAS DBs are based on MongoDB document-oriented database, see [Mongodb]_, even though during design/evaluation process we considered usage of other technologies, such as different flavor of RDMS, memcached [Memcached]_, key-value based data stores, CouchDB [Couchdb]_, etc.
+The DAS DBs use the MongoDB document-oriented database (see [Mongodb]_), although during design/evaluation process we considered a number of other technologies, such as different RDMS flavors, memcached [Memcached]_ and other key-value based data stores (eg CouchDB [Couchdb]_), etc.